cBioPortal/datahub/crdc/gdc/os_target_gdc/README.md

 ### Timeline data

-- Timeline data is extracted from the clinical data and stored in a separate data file.
+- Timeline data is extracted from the clinical data and stored in separate data files.
 After extraction, the corresponding BigQuery fields are removed from the clinical file.
 For example, a timeline status of `DEATH` corresponds to the BigQuery field `demo__days_to_death`.

+#### Patient status data

 - For TARGET, the "time 0" anchor point is always the date of diagnosis.
 Not all patients have timeline data available, as indicated by a null `diag__days_to_diagnosis` (TCGA) or `index_date` (CPTAC, TARGET) field.